privacy-scaling-explorations/pse.dev/articles/zkevm-community-edition-part-2-components.md

 In the image above, the circuit expects:

 - Inputs are *x*₀, *x*₁, and *x*₂
 - Output is *y = 5x*₀ *\+ 3(x*₁ *\+ x*₂)

 For a prover to demonstrate they know the private inputs without revealing them to the verifier, they must be able to complete the circuit and reach the same output known to both parties.
 Circuits are designed so that only the correct inputs can go through all the gates and arrive at the same publicly known output.
 Each step is iterative and must be done in a predetermined order to satisfy the circuit logic.
 In a sufficiently designed circuit, there should be no feasible way a prover can make it through the circuit without knowing the correct inputs.

 In the zkEVM Community Edition, circuits must prove that each transaction, all the opcodes used in the transaction, and the sequence of the operations are correct.
-As building circuits is a new and rapidly evolving field, there is still no “right way” to define the computation the circuit is trying to verify.
+As building circuits is a new and rapidly evolving field, there is still no "right way" to define the computation the circuit is trying to verify.
 To be practical, circuits must also be written efficiently in a way that minimizes the number of steps required while still being capable of satisfying the verifier.
 The difficulty of building a zkEVM is compounded by the fact that the skills required to build the necessary components are rare.

 The Community Edition is an attempt to overcome both the technical and organizational challenges of building a consensus-level compatible zkEVM.
 The goal is to create a public good that serves as a common point of collaboration for the zkEVM community.